n0rthface43/Ball/_posts/2024-12-07-Expected-threat.md

 <div style="text-align:center;">
   <img src="https://github.com/user-attachments/assets/6d5e85de-f2b5-41d0-94c4-0d51581c8198" alt="L4" style="max-width:80%;"/>
 </div> <br>
 One observation from this figure is the much higher number of xT created by passes, compared to carries.
 Passing is an easier way to get the ball into dangerous areas, unless your name is Jeremy Doku.
-Doku is a clear example of a player tasked with carrying the ball and creting chances.
+Doku is a clear example of a player tasked with carrying the ball and creating chances.
 A comparison between players make more sense for players in similar position and roles (original positions is taken from Hudl/Statsbomb lineups).
 From those positions, I then made six groups.
 <div style="text-align:center;">
   <img src="https://github.com/user-attachments/assets/4a9c89d7-fd05-4d3c-b66e-d7cae55b0bc5" alt="L4" style="max-width:80%;"/>
 </div>
-The figure above indicates a high amount of carries for wingers, as well as passes and carries for both defence and central midfielders.
+The figure above show a high amount of carries for wingers, as well as passes and carries for both defence and central midfielders.
 The low average for forwards could maybe be explained by low involvement.
 The wingers and CMs stand out for carries.
-Accumulating xT might be easier for a winger or a central midfielder who recieves the ball wider or deeper.
+Accumulating xT might be easier for a winger or a central midfielder who can recieve the ball wider or deeper compared to a forward who could have more difficult to get on the ball.
+After splitting into positions, we can explore who performed in spesific position groups.
 <div style="text-align:center;">
   <img src="https://github.com/user-attachments/assets/f8e2690c-975a-4b59-a2ba-7ee2fed5a203" alt="L4" style="max-width:80%;"/>
 </div> <br>
-Wingers are top for carries, and high for passes as well.
-This confirms Doku's special ability of running with the ball.
+Wingers were top for carries in the position group, and high for passes as well.
+This visual confirms Doku's special ability of running with the ball.
 It also shows top passers like Eriksen and Tadic, as well as players who excell at doing both, like Conceição and Williams.
 <br>
 <div style="text-align:center;">
   <img src="https://github.com/user-attachments/assets/4f352477-0ec7-420b-a12d-254f71b5c046" alt="L4" style="max-width:80%;"/>